-Carburizing is a Case Hardening process that adds carbon to the surface of various alloys, giving the material a hard, wear-resistant outer layer while preserving a softer, more ductile core that is better able to respond to stress without cracking.
-Processes like Carburizing allows manufacturers to work with softer materials and still meet basic requirements for hardness required by an application.
-While it doesn’t add material strength, it does effectively increase the hardness of the outer layer of the material, making it more wear resistant than it would otherwise be.
+Carburizing is a case hardening process that adds carbon to the surface of various alloys, giving the material a hard, wear-resistant outer layer while preserving a softer, more ductile core that is better able to respond to stress without cracking.
+Processes like carburizing allow manufacturers to work with softer materials and still meet basic requirements for hardness required by an application.
+While it doesn’t add material strength, it does effectively increase the hardness of the outer layer of the material, making it more wear-resistant than it would otherwise be.
 This is achieved by diffusing carbon into the surface of the alloy after manufacturing.

 - Bearings and Gears

 Broad Capabilities for a Wide Range of Projects

 At Paulo, our furnaces are designed to handle a broad scope of case-hardening applications.
 We can harden parts up to 48 inches by 36 inches by 36 inches.

 We can handle parts up to 48 inches by 36 inches by 36 inches and 3,000-pound loads, allowing us to harden up to 3,800 pounds per hour.

 The kind of furnace we use depends on your application.
 We have both continuous belt furnaces and integral quench furnaces to meet the needs of any project.
 Some parts may have to be heat-treated for hours or even days to accomplish the required case depth, which is why we can operate 24/7 to meet project demands.

 Another case hardening process is carbonitriding.
 Parts are heated to around 1,600 degrees Fahrenheit in a sealed chamber before nitrogen and carbon are added.
 Because the part is heated into the austenitic range, carbon and nitrogen atoms diffuse into the part.